Hamiltonian of polymatrix zero-sum games: The Hamiltonian of poly-matrix zero-sum games

 These explicit formulae and other details can be found in \appenref{append:properties}.
 One finds that the right-hand sides of these gradients are invariant under the constant shift in $\yy{i}$, $y'^i_a=\yy{i}_a+\epsilon$ for all $a\in A_i$, which proves the statement. \end{proof}

 In addition, for the entropic and Euclidean regularizers, we know that $\sum_a \nabla\hdual{i}(\yy{i})_a = 1$, which leads us to another conserved quantity.

 \begin{prop} Suppose we have a game $\zgame$ with the Hamiltonian (\ref{eq:ftrl-hamiltonian}).
-If the Nash equilibrium is fully mixed and the elements of $\nabla\hdual{j}(\yy{j})$ sum to a constant independent of $j$, then the following function is a conserved quantity of the Hamiltonian system:
+If a fully-mixed Nash equilibrium exists and the elements of $\nabla\hdual{j}(\yy{j})$ sum to a constant independent of $j$, then the following function is a conserved quantity of the Hamiltonian system:

 \end{prop}

 \begin{proof}[Proof sketch] The proof is derived by applying Noether's theorem to the Hamiltonian (\ref{eq:ftrl-hamiltonian}) along with the symmetry under the canonical transformation,

 for all $i\in\agents$.
 Using the assumptions, one can confirm that the FTRL Hamiltonian $\hftrl$ is invariant under this transformation: